Welcome to Shark Class!

 We are given a lot of responsibilities which we really enjoy!
 We help set up assemblies and acts of worship, including the technology!
 We get to represent the school in a variety of sporting tournaments!
 We go to Kilve Court for a two night residential and do exciting outdoor activities!

 We try to be as creative as possible in our topic based planning so that teaching and learning is both purposeful and fun!
 We encourage a sense of achieving and are all involved in our target setting and getting.
-Working walls, for Literacy and Numeracy, and colourful interactive displays aid learning and progress.
+Working walls, for English and Maths, and colourful interactive displays aid learning and progress.

 Assessment for Learning is of paramount importance and informs all the teaching and learning in the class room .
 It takes many forms such as reflection, questioning, dialogue, peer marking and self evaluation.
 Thus our groupings are extremely fluid and can change on a day to day basis!
 All the children know what they need to do to improve and move forward.
-Targets are regularly set and monitored and we have a house point reward system as well as raffle tickets.
+Targets are regularly set and monitored and we have a house point reward system.
 Focused marking gives clear next steps and practice feedback.
 Regular termly tracking meetings between the teacher and Head teacher/SMT/SENCo are held to check pupil progress.

 SATS prep is focused but relaxed and not to the detriment of our creative curriculum.
 It is linked into our usual work where possible.